lsst-dm/dmtn-256/index.rst

 .. figure:: /_static/figures/tern_default_g_11690_49/tern_wfakes_found.png
     :name: fig-tern_wfakes-found-g-11690-49
     :target: ../_images/tern_wfakes_found.png
-    :alt: The tern of images including fake coordinates and detections for visit g-11690-49 default run
+    :alt: The set of images including fake coordinates and detections for visit g-11690-49 default run

-    Tern of images Template-Science-Difference, with the detected fakes overlayed both the ones that were found and lost with their expected SNR, for the Default mode run, filter `g`, visit 11690 detector 49.
+    Set of images Template-Science-Difference, with the detected fakes overlayed both the ones that were found and lost with their expected SNR, for the Default mode run, filter `g`, visit 11690 detector 49.
 In red circles the ones that were not found.

 We could attempt to understand if the flavors make a visible difference by searching a pair of science-template images with a PSF relation that makes the auto-convolution mode and pre-convolution mode work in theory better than the default: this is when template PSF is bigger than the science PSF.